kestra-io/docs/content/blogs/2024-10-07-3-years-of-kestra.md

 ## Early Milestones: GitHub, Hacker News, and InfoQ

 Our first big milestone was Kestra’s public release.
-The feedback was incredible when we shared it on Hacker News, and that helped us gain attention from developers and companies around the world.
+We received encouraging feedback when we shared it on Hacker News, and that helped us gain attention from developers and companies around the world.
 An article on **InfoQ** followed, which brought even more visibility and credibility to Kestra.
 By the time we raised our **pre-seed funding**, it was clear that Kestra was evolving beyond just a data orchestration tool — it was a flexible platform that could handle all kinds of use cases, from data pipelines to operational workflows.

 ### One Platform for Company-Wide Orchestration